 As a teen growing up in the Internet age, you have a serious advantage over many adults.
 Your familiarity with the World Wide Web will make learning and understanding social networking, search engines, and blogging much simpler.
 Companies pay good money for those with expertise in these areas, and there are plenty of teens and young adults who make a great living as social media consultants.

 How to Get Started: There are books and websites that will teach you the ins and outs of how to effectively use social networking as a promotional tool.
+You can even sign up for a social media marketing course on Udemy.
+These will teach you basic and advanced topics.
 Learn how to apply these skills to small businesses in your area, and offer your services creating, managing, and maintaining a blog, a Facebook page, and a Twitter account for a monthly fee.

 2. Etsy Retailer